goodwilj/wrist-controller-app/README.md

 # Wrist Controller Desktop Client
-A destop client to process data from the Wrist Controller device
+The desktop client for the Wristband Gesture Controller.

+## Designed to run with the following hardware:
+- HC-06 Bluetooth chip
+- ATmega328p microprocessor
+- LSM9DS0 3-axis sensor

 ## To run
 1. Install dependencies